 About us

 Hotellneset, the plain on which the campsite is located, is named after the first hotel on Spitsbergen, which stood from 1896 onwards for some years a bit further to the East.
 The campingsite itself was installed in 1976, when after the opening of the airport in 1975, camping tourism became a fact in Spitsbergen.
 Initially with wild camping right in Longyearbyen, leading to unpleasant remains and abuse of the local facilities from drying dirty socks on the radiators in the miners canteen to washing smelly bodies and clothes in accessible toilets of the settlement.
-To ban wild camping in a large area in and around Longyearbyen, the designated campingsite was installed by the Norwegian state, which even set up a nice service building with all necessary facilities in 1985, extended already in 1989.
+To ban wild camping in a large area in and around Longyearbyen, the designated area for camping was installed by the Norwegian state, which even set up a nice service building with all necessary facilities in 1985, this extended already in 1989.
 The opening season of the service building is limited to the frost-free period, as the non-heated water pipe froze when temperatures dropped a few centigrades below zero.
-Also by its construction, the building is not suitable for permanent all-year use also through the coldest parts of winter.

 The first years, the campsite was owned by the state and exploited during the season by DNT (Norwegian Tourist Club), then sold for the symbolic amount of one Norske krone to a local company.
 This company soon found out that running a campingsite in Spitsbergen is not really profitable, so hardly any long term maintenance investments were done.
 Since 1998, the seasonal management of the campsite was taken over by Spitsbergen Tours on the basis of a long-term leasing contract, which, however, still did not solve the longterm maintenance problem.